syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 Now WebAPI controller is added into your application successfully which in-turn comprise of the following file.
 The utilization of this file will be explained in the immediate sections.
 * OlapChartService.cs

->**NOTE: While adding WebAPI Controller Class, name it with the suffix “Controller” which is mandatory.
-For example, in our demo we have named the controller as “OlapChartServiceController”.**
+>**NOTE: While adding WebAPI Controller Class, name it with the suffix “Controller” that is mandatory.
+For example, in the demo the controller is named as “OlapChartServiceController”.**

 Next, remove all the existing methods such as “Get”, “Post”, “Put” and “Delete” present inside `**OlapChartServiceController.cs**` file.